btock/hmtl5/README.md

 git pull origin master or branch name = download proyect to local computer
 # HOW TO REVIEW SAVE NEW CHANGES
-git status = to check if there is any modified file git add -a = to accept all changes git commit -am "message" = to leave an updated or message status of the change git log = to check if the commit was stored git status = to check if there is any other modified file
+git status = to check if there is any modified file git add -A = to accept all changes git commit -am "message" = to leave an updated or message status of the change git log = to check if the commit was stored git status = to check if there is any other modified file git push origin master = to upload the changes to github